Senegalese kaftan: Wedding attire

 A white kaftan is worn for weddings.
 The bride's attire is a buba and wrapper set or a woman's kaftan that is the same color as the groom's Senegalese.

 Informal kaftans

-Another robe that is occasionally seen in West Africa is the short-sleeved Moroccan kaftan, also called a thobe, dishdasha, or jalabiyyah.
+Another robe that is occasionally seen in West Africa is the short-sleeved Maghrebi kaftan, also called a thobe, dishdasha, or jalabiyyah.
 These kaftans are used as pajamas or lounge wear.
 In the home, they are worn on top of underwear.
-Some men wear the Moroccan kaftan outside the home.
-When worn outside, it is customary to wear the Moroccan kaftan over a long or short sleeve t-shirt or turtleneck and a pair of pants, jeans, or shorts.
-The Moroccan kaftan can be worn with a knitted or crown style kufi cap.
-In Morocco, this robe is called a gandora.
+Some men wear the Maghrebi kaftan outside the home.
+When worn outside, it is customary to wear the Maghrebi kaftan over a long or short sleeve t-shirt or turtleneck and a pair of pants, jeans, or shorts.
+The Maghrebi kaftan can be worn with a knitted or crown style kufi cap.
+In Maghreb, this robe is called a gandora or djellaba in Morocco, gandoura or djebba in Algeria, djebba or jebba in Tunisia and jalabiya in Libya.
 Although widely worn, Moroccan kaftans are not formal attire in any West African country.
 Recently, some tribes have started to wear the Tanzanian kanzu for informal occasions, including church services, or Friday prayers at the mosque.